AJMADeveloper/TextnFrameRender/README.md

 # TextnFrameRender

-The Text is the entered from text field of the Textbox from the inspector.
+The Text is rendered from the text field of the TextBox from the inspector.